 Official Bio:

-Pamela Ruth Meyer writes historical mysteries interwoven with love stories.
-As a high school forensic science teacher, she discovered inventive ways to solve crimes, which inspired her to write adventurous tales about a crime-fighting duo like no other.
-Pamela is a member of Mystery Writers of America (MWA), Sisters in Crime, International Thriller Writers, Romance Writers of America (RWA), and the Historical Novel Society.
+Pamela Ruth Meyer is a multi-award-winning author of historical mysteries entwined with love stories.
+A longtime high school forensic science teacher, she honed clever ways to crack cases in the classroom—a creative spark she now channels into her fiction.
+Her investigative flair comes alive in adventurous tales featuring a crime-fighting duo unlike any other.
+Pamela is also an active member of Mystery Writers of America, Sisters in Crime, International Thriller Writers, Romance Writers of America, and the Historical Novel Society, reflecting her deep engagement with the mystery, romance, and historical fiction communities.

 I grew up in the suburbs of Cincinnati, Ohio, climbing trees and defending the appendages of daddy long-legs spiders from meanies intent on pulling one off simply to watch it wriggle about.
 Nearing the end of my first decade, my family moved to the suburbs of New York City, where my mother was a financial journalist for the Wall Street Journal, a woman ahead of her time.
 My father was an engineer/estimator for a top NYC construction company.
 My little sister was my companion through childhood and beyond, and it is because of her that I learned what it feels like to never be truly alone.